HanielB/2021.1-fm/_lessons/06-dynamic/dynamic.md

 }
 ```

-The above (together with an example run command) can be found [here]({{ site.baseurl }}{% link _lessons/06-dynamic/code/family-state.als %}).
+The above (together with an example `run` command) can be found [here]({{ site.baseurl }}{% link _lessons/06-dynamic/code/family-state.als %}).

 ## Acknowledgments

 Thanks to Tim Nelson for sharing examples about the state machine model.
-Thanks for Cesare Tinelli for the family model material, itself based on the original Alloy model by Daniel Jackson.
+Thanks to Cesare Tinelli for the family model material, itself based on the original Alloy model by Daniel Jackson distributed with the Alloy Analyzer.